Is Raw Food Good for Cats? Why Your Cat Should Try Raw

-However, the downside of raw feeding is that, like any diet, it isn’t right for every cat.
+Remember, like any diet, raw food isn’t right for every cat.
 Cats with compromised immune systems may not be able to safely eat raw food.
 Similarly, there is a chance that humans can get sick from handling raw food without properly cleaning up afterward.

 If you’re interested in feeding your cat a raw diet, we have resources for you.

 - Wildernesscat’s Raw Cat Food Recipe PDF (Free Download)